 Elder tried to get a job as a caddy, but he was so small he couldn’t carry the bags.
 So instead, the golf pro hired him to collect stray balls until he was big enough to start caddying.
-As a young caddie making $4 a day, he was the bread winner in a house headed by his oldest sister.
-His first golf club was given to him by a man he caddied for and his first shots were practised in an empty field across the road from the course where he worked.
+As a young caddie making $4 a day, he was the breadwinner in a house headed by his oldest sister.
+His first golf club was given to him by a man he caddied for and his first shots were practiced in an empty field across the road from the course where he worked.
 Elder became an accomplished golfer who eventually attracted the attention of hustler and con artist “Titanic” Thompson.
 Using Thompson’s financial backing, Elder began playing in tournaments while honing his skills in the game and developing the ability to succeed under pressure.

 Eventually, Elder met Ted Rhodes, a legendary player in the United Golf Association.
 The UGA was golf’s equivalent of the Negro Leagues in baseball.
 Rhodes became Elder’s mentor and helped him to get his first full set of golf clubs.
 The year was 1958, and Elder was 24.
-Elder joined the all-black United Golfers Association (UGA) in 1959 and began the domination of the Association that would last for nearly eight years.
-He won four Negro National Open Championships and during one period in 1966 Elder won an astonishing 18 of the 22 tournaments he played in.
+Elder joined the all-Black United Golfers Association (UGA) in 1959 and began the domination of the Association that would last for nearly eight years.
+He won four African-American National Open Championships and during one period in 1966 Elder won an astonishing 18 of the 22 tournaments he played in.
 This success enabled Elder to earn the required $6,500 he needed to enter the 1967 qualifying school for the PGA Tour.
 He qualified easily.

 Elder was 33 when he finally joined the PGA and 40 when he first played in the Masters.
 He also broke another color barrier.
 In 1971 Elder became the first Black golfer invited to play in the South African PGA Tournament.
 His participation in that event made this the first integrated sports event in South Africa since the establishment of the official Apartheid policy in 1948.